 8) Credit bureaus.

-Let’s look at the most common reasons why debtor’s are unreachable:
+Most common reasons why debtors are unreachable:

-Letting a collection agency handle Skip Tracing and Collections is a cost effective solution:
+Letting a collection agency handle Skip Tracing and Collections is a cost-effective solution:

 Collection agencies are super-efficient.
-Factor in the amount of time and energy you or your staff will put into these kinds of efforts.
-Is your staff even trained for such a detective work?
-Plus add the cost of those man-hours of your employees that they spend on this task (their salary, office space, insurance etc.), therefore assigning this account to a collection agency almost always turns out to be much cheaper and an efficient option.
+Factor in the amount of time, stress and energy you or your staff will put into these kinds of efforts.
+Is your staff even trained for such detective work?
+Plus add the cost of those staff-hours of your employees that they spend on this task (their salary, office space, insurance etc.), therefore assigning this account to a collection agency almost always turns out to be much cheaper and an efficient option.

 Other interesting information

-It is possible that debtor was not found during the first round of Skip Tracing, but with advancements in technology, it is now possible for Skip Tracers to report once there is a hit on a later date.
+It is possible that the debtor was not found during the first round of Skip Tracing, but with advancements in technology, it is now possible for Skip Tracers to report once there is a hit on a later date.
 This automatic process is called “triggering”.